If you subscribe to a creator who shares audio posts, you may have access to a unique RSS feed to listen on the go – keep reading to find out more.

 Each podcast app is different, but generally, you can find the episodes by searching for a section that says Episodes, Shows or Library within the podcast app.

 Resolving issues with your RSS link

 Since the RSS link relies on third-party apps, you may run into a few hiccups while trying to listen to your podcast.

 If new episodes are no longer appearing or updating in your podcast app, try the following:

 - Uninstall and reinstall your podcast app

-- Unsubscribe and resubscribe using the same custom RSS link that appears in your My membership section of the creator’s page
+- Unsubscribe and resubscribe using the same custom RSS link that appears in your My membership section of the creator’s Patreon

 - Refresh the feed on your podcast app.
-Many apps utilize the pull-down feature to refresh the feed or provide a button to refresh
+Many apps utilise the pull-down feature to refresh the feed or provide a button to refresh

 - If you are receiving the error message “URL/server cannot be found”.
 The RSS link may have been mistyped or miscopied which typically causes this error in the app.
 Please try copying/pasting the RSS link again